• Skip to main content

 Mp3 Player Using DF Player – Full Design Details

-In this post we are going to construct an Mp3 player using arduino and DFPlayer.
+In this post I will show how to construct an Mp3 player using arduino and DFPlayer.
 The proposed article has two Mp3 player designs, one with push button control and another one with IR remote control.
 We will also take a look at DFPlayer (Mp3 player module) and its specifications.

 We all love music, we would like to hear it while at gym, reading, moments before sleeping or while soothing our self after a hard day work.